 Prospectus.
 Genprex has completed its S-1 IPO offering.
 Their IPO is now listed and trading on the Nasdaq Exchange under the ticker NASDAQ: GNPX.
 The offering raised $6.5 million at $5/share with a valuation of $58.5 mill before the offering.
 Note that Manhattan Street Capital has rights to warrants in Genprex, so we have a conflict of interest.

 This is the first S-1 IPO that Manhattan Street Capital has hosted (we have already hosted Reg A+ IPOs).
-We have demonstrated here that with the right steps taken, it is possible and worthwhile to use an online marketing and investment process in an S-1.
+We have demonstrated here that with the proper steps taken, it is possible and worthwhile to use an online marketing and investment process in an S-1.

 This highlights a little-known fact: S-1 type IPOs are allowed to market themselves broadly in the same way that Reg A+ offerings and IPOs can.
-This situation applies in specific circumstances for an S-1, and there are major advantages unique to Reg A+ in comparison.
+This situation applies in specific circumstances for an S-1, and there are significant advantages unique to Reg A+ in comparison.
 The addition of the option for companies to market themselves broadly in an S-1 is a pretty significant development.

 Advanced lung cancer is one of the most difficult cancers to treat; it kills 150k Americans per year.
-Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
+Each year, more people die of lung cancer than colon, breast, and prostate cancers combined.
 I lost a good friend and neighbor to lung cancer and I can attest to the difficulty that she and her husband had in finding a treatment that would work.